Needham Thinks Ralph Lauren's Stock is Going to Recover

-In a report released today, Rick Patel from Needham maintained a Buy rating on Ralph Lauren (RL), with a price target of $90.00.
-The company’s shares closed last Friday at $70.58, close to its 52-week low of $59.82.
+In a report released today, Rick Patel from Needham assigned a Buy rating to Ralph Lauren (RL), with a price target of $90.00.
+The company’s shares closed last Monday at $69.72, close to its 52-week low of $59.82.

 See today’s analyst top recommended stocks >>